 Transcribing can take an awful lot of time.
 Especially if your podcast episodes are an hour or so long each, and if you had guests on who ended up talking over other people, it can be a nightmare.
-That’s where these handy tools come in!
-We’re going to show you two ways of automatically transcribing your podcasts to take away some of the hassle.
+That’s where these handy tools come in.
+We’re going to show you two ways to automatically transcribe podcasts to take away some of the hassle.

 The simple answer is searchability.
 Google can crawl text a lot more easily than it can crawl audio, so with a transcription, you boost your searchability and allow Google to fully index your podcast.
 There’s a lot of bonuses to transcribing your podcast, but let’s look at some of the services that are out there to help you speed up the process.

 So Google can actually help you out when it comes to transcribing your podcasts.
 When you’re using Google Docs, there is an option to turn on Voice Typing if you go to Tools and then Voice Typing.